-In a March 5th letter from PLDT CEO and Chairman Manuel V. Pangillinan to the NTC, Pangilinan confirmed that PLDT waives all rights to any investment reimbursements that may be associated with the said frequency.
+In a letter to NTC dated March 5, from PLDT CEO and Chairman Manuel V. Pangillinan, Pangilinan confirmed that PLDT waives all rights to any investment reimbursements that may be associated with the said frequency.
 Also, the new recipient is under no obligation to pay back any costs to PLDT.
-CURE also officially released a statement saying their company won’t claim any costs either as the frequencies have been assigned to another telco.
+CURE also officially released a statement saying their company won’t claim any costs either once the frequencies have been assigned to another telco.

-Despite the negotiations, the new telco player isn’t planned to be identified until early June of this year.
-All of this is just in preparation of the announcement.
-The Department of Information and Communications Technology (DICT) sought to boost interest in any investors who desired to become the third major telco company in the area by extending the bidding deadline from March to May 24th.[Source: PTV News]
+The new telco player will soon be identified starting the last week of May until the first week of June this year.
+The Department of Information and Communications Technology (DICT) seeks to boost interest in investors who desire to become the third major telco company in the area by extending the bidding deadline from March to May 24th.[Source: PTV News]